 Vision feels easy.
 We simply open our eyes and look.
-Without apparent effort, we see a three-dimensional world packed with objects, colors, textures, and motions.
-This apparent ease leads naturally to the assumption that vision is a simple process, no more complex than taking pictures with a camera.
-But research in cognitive neuroscience reveals that roughly one third of the brain's neocortex-billions of neurons and trillions of synapses-are engaged when we simply open our eyes and look.
-Why should much of our most sophisticated computational power be engaged in vision?
+Without apparent effort we see a three-dimensional world packed with objects, colors, textures and motions.
+The apparent ease of vision makes it natural for us to suppose that vision is a simple process, no more complex than taking pictures with a camera.

+But research in cognitive neuroscience reveals that roughly half of the brain's cortex, perhaps 50 billion neurons and 10 trillion synapses, are engaged when we simply open our eyes and look (e.g., Chalupa & Werner, 2003; Gazzaniga, 2004).
+Why should half of our most sophisticated computational power be engaged in vision?
 This is overkill if vision is, like a camera, just taking pictures.
-A digital camera needs nowhere near that much circuitry.
+A digital camera needs nowhere near that much circuitry to take pictures.

-Why does vision engage all this computing power?
+So why engage all this computing power for vision?
 Research in psychophysics and computational vision provides a remarkable answer.
-Your visual system is a reality engine: It creates all the depths, shapes, objects, colors, textures, and motions that you see.
-The term reality engine is borrowed from the field of virtual reality, where it refers to the powerful computers and -sophisticated software used to generate the impression of immersion in a virtual world.
+Your visual system is a reality engine: It creates all the depths, shapes, objects, colors, textures and motions that you see.
+The term "reality engine" here is borrowed from the field of virtual reality, where it refers to the powerful computers and sophisticated software used to generate the impression of immersion in a virtual world.
 In the case of human vision, enormous computing power is needed to create the visual worlds in which we find ourselves constantly immersed.
-That's why roughly half of your most sophisticated computing power is recruited for the job.
+And that's why roughly half of your most sophisticated computing power is recruited for the job.

-Admittedly, we don't feel as if we're constructing the visual world; it seems to always be there with us.
-We feel this way because our reality engine is so fast and effective that it creates what we see as fast as the eye can move.
-Thus, the very power and efficiency of the reality engine blocks our awareness of its existence.
-We can, however, find telltale signs of its operation if we know where to look.
+Admittedly, it doesn't feel like we construct the visual world.
+It feels like the visual world is always there, and we simply take pictures of it.
+But the reason it feels this way is that our reality engine is so fast and effective that it creates what we see as fast as the eye can move.
+It is the very power and efficiency of our reality engine that makes us unaware that it even exists.
+But we can find telltale signs of its operation if we know where to look.

 For example, check out the two boxes in Figure 1.
-Are their gray tops the same shape, or are they different?
+Are their gray tops the same shape, or different?
 They certainly look different.
 The one on the left looks long and narrow, the one on the right short and fat.
-Nevertheless, they are identical.
-You can verify this with a ruler, or by using tracing paper to copy the top of one box, and then placing it on the top of the other.
-You'll see that it fits perfectly.
+But they are identical.
+You can verify this with a ruler, or by using tracing paper to copy the top of one box, and then place it on the top of the other.
+You'll see it fits perfectly.
 So why does it look to us like the tops have different shapes?
 The reality engine of vision is at work, creating impressions of shape and depth, using rules that normally work well.
-But in this figure, the normal operation of the reality engine constructs a visual reality that contradicts what we can measure.
+But, in this figure, the normal operation of the reality engine constructs a visual reality that contradicts what we measure with a ruler.